zunzuncito/violetear-docs/post/allocs.md

 ```

 In many cases, this would never be defined as routes and could probably just be
-server by a **catch-all(*)** handler.
+served by a **catch-all(*)** handler.

-To fix this, instead of splitting and returning a slice, the path is now parsed,
+To fix this, instead of splitting and returning a slice, the path is now parsed.
-each component of the path from left to right is used to find within the set of
+Each component of the path from left to right is used to find within the set of
-defined handlers, so for the same request shown before, the router converts it
+defined handlers; so for the same request shown before, the router converts it
 to:

 ```go